maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 [Design is part of storytelling][Story Design] and like blocks of information in the previous chapter, the visual design must also communicate the websites story, and do so in such a way that the user just gets it.

-The combination of typography, color, branding, images, and icons will help communicate a storyline, and are a major contributor to a sites look and feel.
-We will explore each of these elements in this chapter, but first let me make an observation relevant to your role as a front end engineer and design.
+The combination of branding, modular scale harmony, icons, images, typography and color are the largest contributors to a sites look and feel.
+We will explore each of these elements in this and the next couple of chapters: [Chapter 11][] is devoted to typography, [Chapter 12][] to the color palette, and in [Chapter 13][] we will pull it all together.
+In this chapter we explore branding, icons, and images, but first let me make an observation relevant to your role as a front end engineer and design.

 Paradigm Shift
 --------------